marbl/MetagenomeScope/README.md

 <hr/>

 We're still figuring that out.
-There are two main bottlenecks I am aware of:
+There are a couple bottlenecks:

+1. Processing the graph.

+    - Because we ([currently](https://github.com/marbl/MetagenomeScope/issues/423)) store the entire graph in memory, massive graphs -- with hundreds of thousands of nodes / edges -- can become impractical to load on low-memory systems.

-1. Laying out the graph.
+2. Laying out the graph.

     - We usually only lay out one component at a time, so generally the problem comes with laying out the large "hairball" component(s) of the graph, if any.